briebug/bba-cypress-quickstart/README.md

 npm run serve:all
 ```

-The `serve:all` command is a convenience methods that runs two other commands concurrently.
+The `serve:all` command is a convenience methods that runs the `serve:auth` and `serve:web` commands concurrently.
 You can run each command separately if you need to.
+If you want to run the application without authentication, use the `serve:api` in place of `serve:auth`.

 ```
+"serve:auth": "node server/server.js",
+"serve:api": "json-server server/db.json",
 "serve:web": "ng serve --open",
-"serve:api": "json-server server/db.json",
-"serve:all": "concurrently \"npm run serve:api\" \"npm run serve:web\" \"npm run serve:mobile\""
+"serve:all": "concurrently \"npm run serve:auth\" \"npm run serve:web\""
 ```

 The web application will open to [http://localhost:4200](http://localhost:4200) in your browser.